pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/eks.md

 is given a default node group, with the instance sizes and counts that you specify (or the defaults of two `t2.medium` instances otherwise).
 The latest version of Kubernetes available is used by default.

-If you would like to disable the creation of a default node group, and instead rely on creating your own, simply pass [`skipDefaultNodeGroup`]({{< relref "/docs/reference/pkg/nodejs/pulumi/eks#ClusterOptions-skipDefaultNodeGroup" >}}) as `true` to the `eks.Cluster` constructor.
+If you would like to disable the creation of a default node group, and instead rely on creating your own, pass [`skipDefaultNodeGroup`]({{< relref "/docs/reference/pkg/nodejs/pulumi/eks#ClusterOptions-skipDefaultNodeGroup" >}}) as `true` to the `eks.Cluster` constructor.
 Additional node groups may then be created by calling [the `createNodeGroup` function]({{< relref "/docs/reference/pkg/nodejs/pulumi/eks#Cluster-createNodeGroup" >}}) on